abuXahra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-	The file hello will be in the working directory
 		You are not allowed to use commas for this script

+- SCRIPT 10-mirror_permission: is a script that sets the mode of the file hello the same as olleh’s mode.

+	-	The file hello will be in the working directory
+	-	The file olleh will be in the working directory